paolinamazza/Multi-Agent-System/README.md

 This project examines the design and creation of an intelligent, modular multi-agent system that takes natural language-based user query as input and produces accurate data analysis and visualization.

-The overarching issue addressed in this project is how to bridge the gap between unstructured user input and structured data analysis, without invoking rigid pre-programmed logic.
+The overarching issue addressed in this project is how to bridge the gap between unstructured user input and structured data analysis, without relying on rigid pre-programmed logic.
 To do this, we designed a multi-agent system powered by OpenAI's newly announced Agent SDK, which allows function-aware agents to interpret instructions, call tools, and coordinate tasks in a modular and composable way.

 Throughout the project, we used a two-path development methodology: one on local open-source frameworks to give offline independence and confidentiality and the other on cloud-native frameworks to have maximum reasoning capacity and deployment ease.
 We chose the latter in the end through thorough testing because it had improved performance, scalability, and developer experience.